Study sets, textbooks, questions

 c) "Sit in a chair whenever doing an activity."

 "Delay self-care activities for 1 hour."

 Some clients with COPD have shortness of breath and fatigue in the morning on arising as a result of bronchial secretions.
 Planning self-care activities around this time may be better tolerated by the client, such as delaying activities until the client is less short of breath or fatigued.
 The client raising the arms over the head may increase dyspnea and fatigue.
 Sitting in a chair when bathing or dressing will aid in dyspnea and fatigue but does not address the situation upon arising.
 Drinking fluids will assist in liquifying secretions which, thus, will aid in breathing, but again does not address the situation in the morning.

-what are some s/s of aspiration
+what are abnormal findings of percussion

 Sets found in the same folder